fxi/electron-dynamic-prompt/README.md

 # electron-dynamic-prompt

-Electron helper to prompt for a dynamic fields
+Electron helper to prompt for dynamic fields

 ## Usage